graphql/graphql-spec/spec/Section 7 -- Response.md

 range is at the index of this integer, and the length of the range is the length of the data.

+When the `path` field is present on a Defer payload, it indicates that the `data` field represents the result of the fragment containing the corresponding `@defer` directive.
+The path segments must point to the location of the result of the field containing the associated `@defer` directive.

 When the `path` field is present on an "Error result", it indicates the response field which experienced the error.

 #### Label

-Stream may contain a string field `label`.
-This `label` is the same label passed to the `@stream` directive associated with the response.
-This allows clients to identify which `@stream` directive is associated with this value. `label` will not be present if the corresponding `@stream` directive is not passed a `label` argument.
+Stream and Defer payloads may contain a string field `label`.
+This `label` is the same label passed to the `@defer` or `@stream` directive associated with the response.
+This allows clients to identify which `@defer` or `@stream` directive is associated with this value. `label` will not be present if the corresponding `@defer` or `@stream` directive is not passed a `label` argument.

 ## Serialization Format